Orange County Beaches

 Located in Newport Beach, CA just 20 minutes from Anaheim, Newport Landing Sportfishing & Whale Watching offers adventure for everyone with year-round half-day day and three-quarter day fishing trips along with multiple whale watching cruises daily.

-Corona del Mar State Beach is a popular place for swimmers, surfers, divers, not to mention tide poolers and sandcastle-builders.
+Corona del Mar State Beach is a popular place for swimmers, surfers and divers, not to mention tide poolers and sandcastle-builders.
 Recently remodeled, the park offers modern restrooms, showers, jogging paths, fire rings, volleyball nets and shaded picnic areas.
 The half-mile long sandy beach is framed by cliffs and a rock jetty that forms the east entrance to Newport Harbor.

 Swimmers and sunbathers flock to the beach in summer and winter, capping off their day in the sun with a night of casual or fine dining.
-Skate, bike and board rentals are popular, and surfing off the jetty is prime.
+Skate, bike and board rentals are popular.
+Plus, surfing off the jetty is prime.
 Newport Beach has a lengthy bike trail, which extends around most of the peninsula.
 Riding along the boardwalk is fun and a great way to check out some of the most expensive real estate in Southern California.

 At the turn of the 19th century, Dana Point was the only major harbor between San Diego and Santa Barbara.
 Now the harbor features a modern marina with boats offering whale watching cruises from November through March.
-Along with its beaches, the harbor also offers restaurant dining with a harbor view and gift shops.
+Along with its beaches, the harbor also has restaurant dining with a harbor view and gift shops.